lechmazur/emergent_collusion/README.md

-# Emergent Misbehavior in LLM-Driven Auction Agents
+# Emergent Price-Fixing by LLM Auction Agents

 > An inquiry into emergent collusion in Large Language Models.
 >